 - a cheque by post if you haven’t already paid the application fee by BPAY.

-There is no set time line for approval of an AFS licence.
+There is no set timeline for approval of an AFSL.
 The length of time that an AFS licence takes to be approved will depend upon the completeness of the original application including the description of the applicant’s business and how quickly the applicant responds to requests for information from ASIC.

 Corporations Act 2001 requirements

 AFS licence holders are required to comply with a range of obligations under the Corporations Act.
 Importantly, these include obligations under section 912A and section 912B.
 In understanding and complying with these obligations, prospective licensees should develop an obligations register which sets out all of the applicable obligations and specifies controls for each.

 As part of an application for an AFSL, an applicant will need to provide proof documents.
 The number and type of proof documents will depend on the complexity of the financial services and products that are proposed to be offered.

 The four core proof documents you will need to include in your application include:

 - People Proofs for each responsible manager;